ivanvorobei/SPStorkController/README.md

 <img src="https://rawcdn.githack.com/IvanVorobei/SPStorkController/8d7673741cbfd22334a611ad3bb905794df297db/Recources/SPStorkController - shop.svg"/>

 I have a store where I sell applications and modules for Xcode projects.
-You can find ready-made applications or custom animations.
+You can find source of applications or custom animations / UI.
 I regularly update the code.
 Visit my website for see all items for sale: [xcode-shop.com](https://xcode-shop.com).
 In website you can find preview and for some items link in AppStore

 <img src="https://rawcdn.githack.com/IvanVorobei/SPStorkController/8d7673741cbfd22334a611ad3bb905794df297db/Recources/SPStorkController - shop.svg"/>